5 Days on the Amalfi Coast: The Perfect Itinerary

 Travel Insurance

-The Amalfi Coast involves boats, cliff paths, and steep staircases — standard travel insurance doesn’t always cover activity-related incidents.
-World Nomads covers hiking, boat trips, and adventure activities as standard.
-Worth sorting before you book anything else.
+The Amalfi Coast involves boats, cliff paths, and steep staircases — standard travel insurance does not always cover activity-related incidents.
+World Nomads is one provider to compare, but read the policy wording for hiking, boat trips, cancellation, and medical cover before you buy.

 Final Thoughts: Your 5-Day Amalfi Coast Itinerary